open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Colliding Balls/Colliding Balls.md

 myst:
   substitutions:
     params_vars_title: Colliding Balls
-    params_m1: 250
+    params_m1: 197
-    params_m2: 177
+    params_m2: 108
-    params_v1_i: 4.69
+    params_v1_i: 8.57
-    params_v2_i: -3.9
+    params_v2_i: -7.97
-    params_v1_f: -3.48
+    params_v1_f: -7.47
-    params_v2_f: 5.16
+    params_v2_f: 21.3
-    params_part1_ans1_value: This is not possible as momentum is not conserved.
+    params_part1_ans1_value: This is an inelastic collision because only momentum is conserved.
-    params_part1_ans2_value: This is an inelastic collision because only momentum is conserved.
+    params_part1_ans2_value: This is an inelastic collision because energy and momentum are conserved.
-    params_part1_ans3_value: This is an inelastic collision because energy and momentum are conserved.
+    params_part1_ans3_value: This is not possible because kinetic energy is not conserved.
-    params_part1_ans4_value: This is not possible because kinetic energy is not conserved.
+    params_part1_ans4_value: This is not possible as momentum is not conserved.
     params_part1_ans5_value: This is an elastic collision, as both kinetic energy and momentum are conserved.
 ---